Lightnet/baregunjsui/README.md

 # baregunjsui

 # Information:
   Design to be simple and to keep the files to bare minimal.
 By Using jquery and jquery-ui, gun.js and gun.js libraries.

- Using the gulp, babel, webpack and other libraries to develop simple database access and message post prototype builds.
+The auto build script compiler that is being used for this project is gulp, babel, webpack and other libraries to develop small but compact in some way.
+The script will have simple server setup.
+The database is develop mode that not yet config yet for production.
+Simple access and post message system.
+The project is to develop simple examples test how gun.js works for peer to peer database with Security, Encryption, and Authorization.

 # Features:
- * Private Message Simple
+ * Private Message (Simple)
- * SEA.js (Security,Encryption,Authorization)
+ * SEA.js (Security, Encryption, Authorization) from gun.js
- * Peer to Peer database as Gun.js.
+ * Peer to Peer database from gun.js.
+ * Profile search Alias (Simple)
+ * Login, Sign up, Forgot Password Hint (Simple)
+ * Change Password (Simple)
+ * Chat Message (Not yet added)
+ * To Do List (Not yet added)
+ * ...

+# Notes:
+ * This most simple build.
+ * jquery smallest file to helpful script
+ * jquery-ui is tricky to setup since they broken in part to reduce file size good for design.
+ *

 # Project Links:
  * https://glitch.com/edit/#!/baregunjsui
  * https://baregunjsui.glitch.me
  * https://glitch.com/edit/#!/join/ec14bb2a-51d2-46f8-b017-90a225280311
  * https://github.com/Lightnet/baregunjsui

 # Links: